tgaillard1/anthos-demo-config/README.md

   sed 's@<CLUSTER_NAME>@'"$REMOTE"'@g' | \
   kubectl apply -f -
 ```
-*Configure Central Cluster to look at Git Repository for Configuration Changes*
+*Configure Central Cluster to look at Git Repository for Configuration Changes and initiate logging (fluendD)*

 Variables should be already set and stream results to kubectl apply -- Verify if you are not sure
 ```